How do you get stronger in the bench press as an advanced lifter?

 Note that the weekdays are only examples.
 Train on whatever days you feel like, as long as you get one or two rest days in between workouts.

-Accessory Exercises in the Intermediate Bench Press Program
+Accessory Exercises in the Advanced Bench Press Program

 Just like the intermediate bench press program, this program contains plenty of accessory exercises to improve your bench press.
 These are intended to aid your muscular development without inducing more fatigue from additional bench pressing.